Last Updated February 12th, 2023 at 05:21 pm by Lisa

 -Keep in a small Mason jar in the fridge for up to a week.

--Serve as a dip, or toss with salad greens for a dressing -makes 2 cups.
+-Serve as a dip, or toss with salad greens for a dressing - makes 2 cups.

 Yes!
 This dressing is great for those of you following low-carb Keto diets.

-More Salad Dressings
+More Salad Dressing Recipes

 The best Ranch Dressing because it uses real fresh ingredients.
 It is easy, made in minutes, and you pop the buttermilk dressing right in the fridge to enjoy all week.